ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/01-hello-windows-iot.md

 That's all there is to it.
 Now you are ready to run the application.

-If you want to compare your code with the master lab code, you can find it [on GitHub here](https://github.com/ThingLabsIo/IoTLabs/tree/master/Workshops/Windows/HelloWindowsIoT).
+If you want to compare your code with the master lab code, you can find it [in the __ThingLabs - Thingy4Windows__ GitHub repo here](https://github.com/ThingLabsIo/Thingy4Windows/blob/master/HellowWindowsIoT/HellowWindowsIoT/StartupTask.cs).

 # Run the App on a Device
 To run the application you will build it locally and then deploy it to the RPi2 and open a remote debugging session.
 Fortunately, this is all encapsulated in a simple gesture once you have it configured.